hardik-vala/pride-and-prejudice/README.md

 Gold standard data for Pride and Prejudice.

 * `orig.txt` contains the original text of Pride and Prejudice (all labels are based off this file)
+* `resolved.tsv` contains the gold labels for character resolved mentions in Pride and Prejudice